St. Peter’s Hospital Association

 On December 26, 1921, the first Charity Ball fundraiser was organized by the Association.

 Over the next four decades the Association’s charity balls and annual membership teas raised funds to help equip the growing hospital.
-From horses and buggies to automobiles and modern equipment

 In 1950, Mrs. A.T.
 Hibbard, a long-time Association member, made a generous gift to create a fund for hospitalized hospital employees.
 Later, with the advent of employer sponsored health insurance, this gift became the genesis of the Association’s Trust Fund.